16 Hour Outdoor First Aid Course

 Course syllabus includes:

-- Understanding the role of the first-aider, including reference to:
+- Understanding the role & responsibility of the first aider, including:

 - the importance of preventing cross infection